kinzaNisarr/Pizza_Sales_Analysis/README.md

 # Pizza_Sales_Analysis
 Pizza Sales Data Analysis - SQL Queries

 This repository contains SQL queries for analyzing pizza sales data.
 The queries provide insights into various key performance indicators (KPIs) and trends related to pizza sales.
-The dataset used for this analysis includes information about orders, pizzas, and their attributes.
+The dataset used for this analysis includes information about orders, pizzas, and their attributes

 Table of Contents